Updated: Jan 28

 But I would hate for you to skip breakfast by accident.
 Maybe you do feel hungry but have no idea what to start your day with.
 Maybe your mornings are busy and you don't have time to sit relaxed at the table as you eat a Chef-quality omelet adorned with beautiful edible flowers, and a side of freshly squeezed OJ (who's living that life??).
 I totally get it: I have those mornings, too (not the latter).
 I wouldn't mind eating, but often the only idea my brain tends to come up with is......eggs.... and I'll tell ya, that gets boring!

-All you and I need is a little inspiration to get those salivary juices flowing!!
+All we need is a little inspiration to get those salivary juices flowing!!

 Have lunch, or dinner instead: Who said you need to eat eggs, pancakes and sausage for breakfast?
 There is nothing wrong with having yesterday's meal for breakfast (considering it's not pizza or fried chicken).
 Who says you can't start your day with a salad, soup or sandwich?
 If that's what will tickle your tastebuds happy, go ahead!
 Some of my favorite dinner-style breakfasts have included leftover buttercup squash or stuffed peppers topped with a sunnyside-up egg...ooooh, Mama!
 YUM!
 And I'll be honest, for days I'm not feeling eggzactly (sorry, I couldn't help myself) crazy for eggs, I may cook some salmon or reheat last night's chicken with a salad or other veggies on the side.
 Why not?!